IBM/car-auction-network-fabric-node-sdk/README.md

 ![packageFile](/docs/runApp.gif)

 Now that we have connected our app to the IBM Blockchain Platform, each update of the ledger will be recorded and added as a block.
 Let's run our app and see what it can do.
+You can find all commands that I run in this step at `snips.txt` in this repo.

 Go to line 60 of `invoke.js` and copy and paste this code instead what was there before.
 We are now going to call the makeOffer method and pass in 3 arguments as shown in the code below: